xen/xen.github.com/_posts/2013-02-20-python-command-line-oneliners.md

 ---
 {% include JB/setup %}

-There is list of pretty useful python small command line onliners available out of the box.
+There is list of pretty useful python small command line oneliners available out of the box.
 That means if you already have installed python on your system (most Linux, *BSD, including OSX) then you can use it even if you are not python developer.

 I love most way to create fake SMTP server: